 Can the wound get wet?

 The wound needs to be kept dry for at least 24 hours (one day) or longer.
-After this period of time, the patient may take a brief shower.
+After this period of time, your child may take a brief shower.
 Pat the wound dry with a clean towel and apply the dressing as instructed.
 Do not swim, take a bath or soak the wound until the stitches are removed.

 Ways to keep the area clean: